openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 - To control all of the _implementations_ of the type, but not model a specific closed-end domain.

-It is helpful when authors of sealed classes explicitly document the goal of sealing, and how they expect the class to evolve in the future.
-A sealed class that models a `Boolean` domain is unlikely to acquire subclasses that correspond to anything other than `True` and `False`, because the domain is extremely stable; on the other hand, a sealed class that models the different kinds of AST nodes describing a program is highly likely to change over time, either because the language being modeled has acquired new features, or because of changes in how programs are modeled.
+It is helpful when authors of `sealed` classes explicitly document the goal of sealing, and how they expect the class to evolve in the future.
+A `sealed` class that models a `Boolean` domain is unlikely to acquire subclasses that correspond to anything other than `True` and `False`, because the domain is extremely stable; on the other hand, a `sealed` class that models the different kinds of AST nodes describing a program is highly likely to change over time, either because the language being modeled has acquired new features, or because of changes in how programs are modeled.

-When a sealed class is encapsulated within a single maintenance domain, it is reasonable to expect that changes to the sealed class will immediately be reflected at all the uses of the class; when a sealed class is published across maintenance domains, we should expect there will be some time lag between the update of the sealed class and properly updating its clients.
-We should program with idioms that do not unnecessarily "sweep changes under the floor" to avoid silently ignoring feedback that might portend actionable changes.
+When a `sealed` class is encapsulated within a single maintenance domain, it is reasonable to expect that changes to the `sealed` class will immediately be reflected at all the uses of the class; when a `sealed` class is published across maintenance domains, we should expect there will be some time lag between the update of the `sealed` class and properly updating its clients.
+We should program with idioms that do not unnecessarily "sweep changes under the rug" to avoid silently ignoring feedback that might portend actionable changes.

 ## Guidelines for switches over sealed types

-Switches over sealed types should heed the following guidelines:
+Switches over `sealed` types should heed the following guidelines:

 1. A `default` label is almost never the right answer, for reasons discussed already.